Our experts have diverse backgrounds in science and technology and are able to capture opportunities beyond the immediate invention.

 Trust our IP renewals specialists to manage your portfolio with care.
 To maintain your IP you'll need to renew your registration by the due date.
 We make sure you stay completely up-to-date with the relevant legislative developments.

-James & Wells has New Zealand’s largest and most successful IP Litigation Team.
-Our team consists of specialist lawyers and patent attorneys who deal with IP disputes, litigation, opposition and revocation matters.
+James & Wells has a large and renowned IP Litigation Team consisting of specialist lawyers and patent attorneys who deal with IP disputes, litigation, opposition and revocation matters.
 Offering specialist advice relating to patents, registered designs, copyright, trade marks, unfair trade and competition, and anti-monopoly and regulatory compliance.

-We have extensive experience in both mediation and arbitration, and are supported by “in-house” representation before all levels of the New Zealand and Australian Courts.
+We have extensive experience in both mediation and arbitration and are supported by “in-house” representation before all levels of the Australian and New Zealand Courts.

 With quality Intellectual Property market intelligence we can help you with: